Important: RenovationUp supplemental funding requires a $540 annual service fee. All financial calculations include this service cost.

 The RenovationUp Advantage

 Here's where RenovationUp transforms the entire equation.
-Instead of being constrained by your insurance payout, you gain access to additional coverage that makes strategic upgrading not just possible, but practical.
+Instead of being constrained by your insurance payout, you gain access to additional funds that makes strategic upgrading not just possible, but practical.

 The process works seamlessly with your existing insurance claim: